upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ## Create a Crossplane managed resource

-The managed resource configuration in the previous step created a virtual machine with the provider-terraform:
+The managed resource configuration in the previous step created a virtual machine with the `provider-terraform`:

 ```yaml
 apiVersion: tf.upbound.io/v1beta1